Compliance

 - Training/Outreach: NA

 - Gap Analysis/Strategic Compliance Plan: The Tennessee (TDEC) Office of Energy Programs, the Tennessee Department of Commerce and Insurance, and the Tennessee Fire Service and Codes Enforcement Academy) are currently engaged in a residential energy code compliance baseline field study.
 The Southeast Energy Efficiency Alliance (SEEA) and its partner, Southface, are leading the initiative, which is funded by a U.S. Department of Energy award to SEEA.
 This study will focus on a sample of single-family homes in the two climate zones in Tennessee and will identify the residential building energy code sections for which the State may wish to consider conducting additional education, outreach, and/or training.
-The kickoff meeting was held in March 2017, and the study is expected to be completed in FY2018.

 - Baseline & Updated Compliance Studies: Under state regulations, the State Fire Marshal’s Office is granted authority to audit local exempt jurisdictions every three years, in order to check that they are enforcing codes correctly.
 The State Fire Marshal’s Office audits exempt jurisdictions to verify code compliance and inspector certifications.
 This is an ongoing task and not a comprehensive audit of all jurisdictions at the same time.
 Approximately 90 jurisdictions are audited each year.